avengers-p11/Documentation/Application CI Design/Jenkins/authn & authz/README.md

 ---
 ## Conclusion

 Jenkins offers flexible authentication and authorization options, with external methods like LDAP, SSO, or OAuth recommended for production environments.
-Using a Role-based Authorization Strategy ensures precise access control, while regular audits help maintain security.
-The choice of methods depends on team size, infrastructure, and security needs.
+Using a Role-based Authorization Strategy, which we will implement in our project, ensures precise access control, assigning roles to restrict or grant permissions based on responsibilities.
+Regular audits further help maintain security.
+The choice of methods ultimately depends on team size, infrastructure, and security requirements.

 ---
 # Contact Information